Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Results

 \section{Results}

 After training, Text2Structure3D is able to generate a structure of a bridge in equilibrium solely from an input text prompt (Figure \ref{fig:results_main}).
 As a visual validation, we find generated structures to be geometrically similar to the training dataset of bridge structures and that prompt specifications are satisfied.
-Generated structures are consistently of the requested topology and qualitative attributes such as \textit{a torsioned deck} are satisfied as well.
-To evaluate the results quantitatively we study the reconstruction performance (Section \ref{sec:text2structurereconstruction}) as well as the quantitative prompt adherence (Section \ref{sec:text2structurerepromptadh}) in more detail.
+Generated structures are consistently of the requested topology and qualitative attributes, such as \textit{a torsioned deck}, are satisfied as well.
+To evaluate the results quantitatively we study the reconstruction and sampling performance (Section \ref{sec:text2structurereconstruction}) and the quantitative prompt adherence (Section \ref{sec:text2structurerepromptadh}) in more detail.